ryanmcnally93/relieve/readme.md

 Relieve is a company based in Lichfield, Staffordshire that aspires to help the everyday person know more about mindfulness and meditation through its site information and available classes.

-I have used markdown format for the headers and bullets, links and tables on this readme but found the img element to be more useful when controlling picture sizes on this document.
+I have used markdown format for the headers and bullets, links and tables on this readme, but found the img element to be more useful when controlling picture sizes on this document.

 <img src="assets/images/readme-images/collection-of-pages.png" width="50%" alt="Relieve website" style="display: block; margin: auto;">